What is the difference between SVAR and VAR

 1. Why SVAR

 Svar is a fascinating development in macroeconomics from Christopher Sims.
-From this video, for example, when the bank anticipates inflation while buying release more money, the inflation still rises.
+From this video, for example, when the bank anticipates inflation while buying releases more money, the inflation still rises.
 The wrong conclusion is that the interest rate hike led to inflation.
-But it turns out the monetary policy is an endogenous reaction to expected inflation.
+But the monetary policy is an endogenous reaction to expected inflation.
 The same issue occurred with fiscal policy; for example, we expect that there will be a reduction in private demand and, therefore, an increase in public spending, and the output will still decline.
-The wrong conclusion will be public spending will cause the work to fall.
+The wrong conclusion is that public spending will cause the work to fall.
 However, fiscal policy reacted endogenously with the reduction in production.
 To measure the effect of policy, we need to identify or isolate purely exogenous independent movements and how the economy reacts to them.
-It calls impulse reaction.&nbsp Therefore we need to identify the structural model that isolates the exogenous variable from the model.
-After the economy is hit by the shock, getting the structural model is called identification.
-According to Sims (1986) Identification is the interpretation of historically observed variation in data in a way that allows the variation to be used to predict the consequences of an action not yet undertaken.
+It is called impulse reaction.&nbsp Therefore, we need to identify the structural model that isolates the exogenous variable from the model.
+After the shock hits the economy, getting the structural model is called identification.
+According to Sims (1986), Identification is the interpretation of historically observed variation in data in a way that allows the variation to be used to predict the consequences of an action not yet undertaken.
 After the structure is identified, one can predict inflation and output growth.
 And we can expect the fiscal effect on GDP.

 2. The calculation behind SVAR